 A Face Covering is not required to be a medical grade PPE face mask.
 These items need to be reserved for health and care workers, people should ideally make or buy their own.
 However someone wearing PPE would be compliant with the regulation.

-The Face Covering should be worn by the passenger when boarding and for the duration of their journey on the bus.
-It is not required at bus stations/bus stops etc.
+The Face Covering should be worn by the passenger fully over their nose and mouth when boarding and for the duration of their whole journey on the bus.

 It is the customers responsibility to provide their own face covering as we do not provide these.

 All passengers will have to wear a Face Covering, however there are exemptions for certain people who may not be able to wear them.

 There are some exemptions for people who are not able to wear Face Coverings, these exemptions currently include those with: